 The parameters associated with the global fit are presented in the last row of Table~\ref{tableParam}.
-The corresponding chi-square per data point are included in the second row of Table~\ref{tableChi2} (Fit SL/TL data).
-The column $|G|$ indicates the chi-square associated with the timelike data.
+The corresponding chi square per data point for each form factor, is included in the second row of Table~\ref{tableChi2} (Fit SL/TL data).
+The column $|G|$ indicates the chi square associated with the timelike data.

 An interesting result from Table~\ref{tableChi2} is that the consideration of the timelike data leads to the improvement of the description of the $G_{E0}$ data, meaning that the falloff of $G_{E0}$ is relevant for the description of the timelike data.
 The differences between the two parametrizations (SL or SL/TL) are related to the variation in about 30\% on $\alpha_1$, as one can see in Table~\ref{tableParam}.
 Recall that $G_{E0}$ depend exclusively on the $S$ state.
 These differences, however, are not perceived on the graph for $G_{E0}$ below $Q^2=2$ GeV$^2$.